-Unbxd serves customers across the globe with its services deployed across multiple AWS regions.
-Data for a particular customer resides in a specific region and is served only from that region.
-We have an application-level mechanism to redirect request that has landed in the wrong AWS region due to various routing reasons back to the customer’s home region.
-This obviously adds considerable latency to the end-user.
-Also, the inability to serve requests from a different region can cause outage due to a region/service failures.
+Unbxd serves customers globally, with its services deployed across multiple AWS regions.
+A customer's data resides in a specific region and is served only from that region.
+We have an application-level mechanism to redirect a request that has landed in the wrong AWS region due to various routing reasons back to the customer's home region.
+This adds considerable latency to the end user.
+Also, the inability to serve requests from a different region can cause an outage due to a region/service failure.

-Cross-region replication thus becomes a basic requirement to be able to serve requests from any region and a fault-tolerant system.
+Cross-region replication thus becomes essential to serve requests from any region and a fault-tolerant system.

-In order to be able to serve requests from any region, we need to replicate all our data, configurations, and services across multiple regions.
-Most of our services are stateless and hence it becomes relatively easy to replicate services across regions with proper deployment practices.
-The major challenge lies in replicating configuration and data which needs to be replicated in near real-time.
+To be able to serve requests from any region, we need to replicate all our data, configurations, and services across multiple regions.
+Most of our services are stateless; hence, it becomes relatively easy to replicate services across regions with proper deployment practices.
+The major challenge lies in replicating configuration and data, which needs to be replicated in near real-time.

-When we started with the design, we decided that each region will be an isolated entity and there will be no inter-region service calls.
+When we started with the design, we decided that each region would be an isolated entity, and there would be no inter-region service calls.
 Any request will be served completely by a single region only.
 We also decided that strong consistency is not a requirement.
-We rely on the eventual consistency model for replication where differences are okay for a short period of time across regions.
-It’s okay if 2 different regions occasionally have slightly different configuration/data.
+We rely on the eventual consistency model for replication, where differences are okay for a short period across regions.
+For example, it's okay if 2 different regions occasionally have slightly different configuration/data.
 These assumptions simplify the design to not deal with global locking, transactional update, inter-region reads, rollbacks, etc.

-The design involves building a layer on top of the existing stack in each region which can intercept the actions, can publish it on a message broker which spans across the regions, and can replay the action.
+The design involves building a layer on top of the existing stack in each region, which can intercept the actions, publish them on a message broker across the regions, and replay the action.

 NATS cluster and gateway

 NATS is responsible for asynchronous communication between the bridge, the broadcaster, and the replayer.
-NATS clusters are deployed independently in each AWS region, NATS gateway forms a communication link between clusters in different regions.
-When a message is published on NATS cluster on a given topic, if a subscription exists for that topic in another region, NATS gateway is responsible to make that message available to that cross-region subscriber.
+NATS clusters are deployed independently in each AWS region; the NATS gateway forms a communication link between clusters in different regions.
+When a message is published on the NATS cluster on a given topic, if a subscription exists for that topic in another region, the NATS gateway is responsible for making that message available to that cross-region subscriber.

 The diagram above shows how a single Action in Region 1 is replicated in Region 2.

-- Bridge proxies the requests to downstream service in the same region.
+- Bridge proxies the requests to downstream services in the same region.